Amsterdam Gay Travel

 Gay Amsterdam: Hotels & Where to Stay

-The entirety of Amsterdam is LGBT-friendly, so gay travelers will feel comfortable staying in any part of the city.
+All of Amsterdam is LGBT-friendly, so gay travelers will feel comfortable staying in any part of the city.
 Below are a few areas of the city that I particularly recommend, followed by some awesome hotels for gay tourists.

 Grachtengordel (Canal Belt) Hotels